 The Quick-Start tutorial is designed for first-time users of InfoWater Pro and provides a guided tour to core commands and functions used to create, run, and analyze a model in InfoWater Pro.
 The Quick Start tutorial will help first-time users become familiar with the core set of InfoWater Pro features and should be used as a launching point to a more comprehensive understanding of InfoWater Pro.

 The general layout of the InfoWater Pro interface is shown below.
-All ArcGIS menus and toolbars are accessible while using InfoWater Pro.
-To avoid confusion between ArcGIS and InfoWater Pro menus, all InfoWater Pro menus are accessed using the InfoWater Pro drop-down menu.
-The ArcGIS table of contents is shown on the left.
+All ArcGIS Pro menus and ribbon are accessible while using InfoWater Pro.
+To avoid confusion between ArcGIS Pro and InfoWater Pro menus, all InfoWater Pro menus are accessed using the InfoWater Pro drop-down menu.
+The ArcGIS Pro table of contents is shown on the left.